T

 Insider timing tips

-• While summer is peak season, the shoulder months of May and September offer a more relaxed experience with pleasant weather and fewer crowds.
+• While summer (June-August) is peak season with the best weather and longest days, expect significant crowds and higher prices.
+Shoulder months like May and September offer a more relaxed experience with pleasant weather and fewer tourists.

 Ready to plan your Tallinn trip?